Epistemic Skills: Reasoning about Knowledge and Oblivion: Introduction

 Here, $K_a \phi$ is true in world $w$ if and only if $\phi$ is true in all worlds $w'$ where agent $a$'s capability $C(a)$ is no higher than the similarity between $w$ and $w'$.
 In this implicit version, the edge function $E$ is often treated as agent-independent, meaning $E(a)(w, w') = E(b)(w, w')$ for all agents $a$ and $b$.
 Although initially defined as degrees, epistemic skills can be generalized to systems lacking a linear order, such as abstract skill sets, which is the approach adopted in this paper.

 A central theme in epistemic logic is the elucidation of various forms of \emph{group knowledge}, with \emph{mutual knowledge} (what all agents know), \emph{common knowledge}, and \emph{distributed knowledge} standing out as well-recognized concepts.
 While these concepts have been extensively studied in classical epistemic logic \cite{DHK2008}, their theories and applications within weighted epistemic logic have only recently garnered attention \cite{LW2024,LW2024b}.
-The weighted framework presented here seamlessly integrates \emph{distributed} and \emph{field knowledge} while retaining classical notions of \emph{mutual} and \emph{common knowledge}.
+The weighted framework presented here seamlessly integrates \emph{field knowledge} while retaining classical notions of \emph{mutual}, \emph{common}, and \emph{distributed knowledge}.

 Classical epistemic logic has also spurred \emph{dynamic} explorations into knowledge-altering actions, such as public announcements, birthing the subfield of dynamic epistemic logic \cite{DHK2008}.
 This discipline enriches its language with update modalities to depict evolving epistemic states.
 Prominent frameworks like Public Announcement Logic \cite{Plaza1989} and Action Model Logic \cite{BMS1998}---the former a subset of the latter's broader scope---exemplify this approach.
 Extensions incorporating the concept of \emph{knowability} have since gained traction \cite{BBDHHL2008,ABDS2010}, illuminating the potential for knowledge acquisition in dynamic informational contexts.